-- Mobile devices are available for current WMPL patrons 8 years old or older who have a library card with a verified address (patrons with a 20 item checkout limit or higher). - Patrons ages 8-17 must have a parent/guardian's signature noting permission, and acceptance of all liabilities, for their child's use of a device. - Patrons who owe \$10.00 or more in fines or fees are not eligible to borrow devices until their library account is again in good standing.
+- Items from the Library of Things collection are available for current WMPL patrons 8 years of age or older who have a library card with a verified address for at least 60 days. - A signed waiver form (see appendix) is required.
+A parent or guardian must sign the waiver and take responsibility for a minor patron's use of items from the Library of Things collection. - Patrons who owe \$10.00 or more in fines or fees are not eligible to borrow items from the Library of Things collection until their library account is again in good standing.